The short answer is ‘Yes, it can do’, but not necessarily always for the worse.

 Hidden links in the footer

 There are still plenty of themes you find online that contain links hidden in the footer, and a hidden link is generally a bad link.

 They can be put there for any reason, but the only acceptable links in the footer are to analytics tracking sites (such as Statcounter) or ‘Honeypots’.
 Honeypots are there to lure spammers so that the originating email domain and IP address can be added to a blacklist.

 Any other hidden link is bad and will not only negatively affect your SEO, it will get your website blacklisted.

 So if your current theme is clean (no hidden links) and your new theme is not, then you may end up having your site blacklisted.

 Yes, changing your theme can affect your SEO, but it could do so either positively or negatively.

 So before moving forward with a change like that carefully consider what you might lose because it has been coded into your current theme.

 And when looking for a new theme always remember that you get what you pay for.
-A well-coded theme that loads quickly and has no hidden links, and doesn’t cause any of your META tags to be lost could well improve your SEO.
+A well-coded theme that loads quickly, has no hidden links, doesn’t cause any of your META tags to be lost, handles all your H tags correctly and is coded to W3C standards could well improve your SEO.